Last Updated: 2025-12-08 Mon 10:44

 grace9.umd.edu

 These Grace nodes have a reasonably large cache and fast processor while other Grace nodes have slower, older processors.
-The scoring present in colnorm_benchmark.c is "tuned" to these machines and will likely report incorrect results on other machines.
+The scoring present in matata_benchmark.c is "tuned" to these machines and will likely report incorrect results on other machines.
 Test your performance on these nodes so that no unexpected results occur after submission.

 • POINT: points earned on this run according to the following code:

-double points = log(speedup_OPTM) / log(2.0);
+double points = log(speedup_OPTM) / log(2.0) * 2.0;

 • TOTAL: the running total of points accumulated after running each segment of the benchmark.

-Below are several demonstration runs of colnorm_benchmark.
+Below are several demonstration runs of the benchmark.

 # ###############################################################################